 Location: Shirahone Onsen, Nagano Prefecture

 Snow Onsen With Mixed Gender Open-Air Bath Where Women Can Wear a Towel: Awanoyu (泡の湯旅館) is the most famous onsen located in Shirahone.
-The onsen town is famous for its milky hot spring water and also one of my favorite Japanese baths salts.
+The onsen town is famous for its milky hot spring water and is also one of my favorite Japanese bath salts.
 As with the other mixed-gender rotenburo mentioned above, female guests are allowed to wrap themselves in a towel.